Eztosin/Math-Catcher-Sharpen-Your-Mind-One-Catch-at-a-Time/README.md

 ## 🚀 Getting Started

 1. Open the game in your web browser
-2. Click "Start Game" on the welcome screen
+2. Log in with your username and password (or play as a guest)
-3. Choose your difficulty level
+3. Choose your difficulty level on the welcome screen
 4. Toggle sound on/off according to your preference
+5. Click "Start Game" to begin playing
-5. Use the controls to move the bowl and catch correct answers
+6. Use the controls to move the bowl and catch correct answers
+7. Use the "Logout" button when you want to switch users

 ## 🧠 Educational Benefits